Trainees

 Postdoctoral Fellow

-Madden’s research focuses on the regulation and adaptations of the human body when exposed to both natural and human-driven environmental stressors (e.g. pollution, high altitude, diving).
-Her current postdoctoral fellowship project, supported by WorkSafe BC, aims to assess the effects of wildfire smoke on cardiorespiratory health.
-She is working alongside the BC Wildfire Service to detect potential cardiorespiratory changes in their crew members across two seasons of wildland firefighting.
+Madden’s research focuses on the regulation and adaptations of the human body when exposed to both natural and human-driven environmental stressors (e.g. pollution, high altitude, diving, temperature extremes).
+Her current postdoctoral fellowship project, supported by WorkSafe BC, aims to assess the effects of the wildfire suppression environment (pollutants, heat, physical exertion, etc.) on cardiorespiratory health.
+She is working alongside the BC Wildfire Service to detect potential cardiorespiratory changes in their crew members across three seasons (2024-2026) of wildland firefighting.
+Her interest in occupational exposure also extends to other critical outdoor workers in BC: tree planters.
+She is currently partnered with critical reforestation groups, like the Brinkman Group, to better understand how the multi-exposures of this physically demanding job may influence health outcomes in our changing climate change.
 As global climate change is predicted to exacerbate future wildfire activity, she hopes to continue this work to develop effective intervention strategies from both an occupational and public health perspective.
 Madden’s other research interests include high altitude physiology and the mechanisms which contribute to vascular dysfunction and disease in low- and highlander populations as well as the physiology of breath hold diving in elite free divers.
-Madden is also a research sub-team lead involved in the Lululemon FURTHER project, an all-female ultra-marathon with various physiology-related research initiatives.
+Madden was also a research sub-team lead involved in the Lululemon FURTHER project, an all-female ultra-marathon with various physiology-related research initiatives.

 Prof. Phil Ainslie